fightforthefuture/votebot-www/app/_states/ri.md

 ## Voter ID

-Rhode Island state law requires all voters to present valid photo identification prior to voting at the polls in all elections.
-Voters will need to present one of the following forms of photo ID: RI driver's license, RI voter ID card, U.S. passport, ID issued by a U.S. educational institution, U.S. military ID, ID card issued by the United States or the State of Rhode Island, or a government-issued medical card.
+You will need to show photo ID to vote in Rhode Island.
+Acceptable forms ID include: Rhode Island driver's license; Rhode Island voter ID card; US passport; ID issued by a school or college in the US; US military ID; ID issued by the US government or State of Rhode Island, or a government-issued medical photo ID.

-Any voter who is unable to present valid identification at the polls, will be required to cast a provisional ballot.
-The local board shall examine each provisional ballot application to determine if the signature matches the signature on the voter's registration.
-If the signatures match, the provisional ballot shall count.
-If the signatures do not match, the ballot shall not count and shall be rejected as illegal.
+Voters without ID: If you're unable to present valid ID at the polls, you can cast a provisional ballot.